bbobba/etl-project/README.md

 * Which skills appear the most often in job descriptions (i.e. SQL, Python, etc)?

 ## Challenges you overcame.
 * We wanted to scrape text for the entire job description.
 The first data set included some of the text, but only the first few lines of the JD.
+We were able to use the job URL to scrape the full text.